Tyson Bull B.Sc., DVM

 Dr. Cruickshank is married to his best friend Lyndi.
 They have a son Garrett and daughter Madilynn.
-They also have a wild miniature dachshund named Finnegan and a rescue cat named Shadow who rules their home.
+They also have a crazy black lab cross Jaxon and a rescue cat named Shadow who rules their home.

 In his spare time Dr. Cruickshank enjoys spending time with his family and friends.
 He also enjoys his motorcycle (Buttercup), boating, hockey, skiing, tennis, fishing and golf (sometimes).